FFTEduDatalab/resultsday/README.md

 * https://results.ffteducationdatalab.org.uk/gcse/bespoke.php?sbj=FREN|options=EN16,WA16,NI17

 ### Small multiples
-This allows comparison of entry trends in multiple subjects in a panel of charts.
+This allows comparison of entry trends in multiple subjects in a panel of charts, either for all students in the UK or for a single country or age breakdown for which we have data.

-The URL used is of one of the form:
+The URL used is of one of the following forms:

 * https://results.ffteducationdatalab.org.uk/gcse/small_multiple.php?sbj=FREN,GERM,SPAN,PHYS,CHEM,GEOG,HIST,BIOL,MATH,ENLA,ENLI,RELS
 * https://results.ffteducationdatalab.org.uk/gcse/small_multiple.php?sbj=FREN,GERM,SPAN,PHYS,CHEM,GEOG,HIST,BIOL,MATH,ENLA,ENLI,RELS|options=EN16

 Only a single option can be specified, where this functionality is used.

+NB: The small multiple functionality is under active development and is currently only optimised for larger monitors.

 ## Licence
 * Python scripts are made available here under the MIT licence - see the `LICENSE` file for full details.